sagemath/trac_to_gh/Issue 7648.md

 # Issue 7648: notebook: issue with indentation of first line being wrong

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7648

 Original creator: was